Ana-Costa-1201313/sem5pi-24-25-3db9-backend/Docs/Sprint A/US 5.1.23/readme.md

 #### 4.5.1.
 Unit and Integration Tests

-- Isolation and Integration tests for the controller
+- Unit tests for the controller focusing on the filter of the operation type
-- Isolation and Integration tests for the service
+- Unit tests for the service focusing on the filter of the operation type
+- Unit tests for the repository focusing on the filter of the operation type

 #### 4.5.2.
 Postman Tests

 - Status code test
-- Response time test
-- Response Body Contains
+- Response Body Contains fields
 - Response Body data validation
-- Status Code for Invalid Input
+- Status Code for Invalid deactivation
+- Check if it works correctly

 ## 5. Implementation